winterstein/SEAD-fund/pages/reports/2024-SEAD-annual-report.md

 > *"The training has boosted the confidence of the girls.
 They now approach me freely for help, and I can pass on the skills to future students."*
 > — Ms. Among Cathy, Senior Woman Teacher, Mwanga Secondary School

-- **Dyslexia Pens (Scotland)**: Supported The Haven Learning in providing dyslexia support to students, enhancing learning experiences.
  - **ADHD Adventures (Scotland)**: ADHD Adventures is a new project, aimed at offering outdoor activities and engagement for individuals with ADHD, fostering inclusion and personal development​.
+- **Dyslexia Support (Scotland)**: Supported The Haven Learning in providing dyslexia support to students.
  - **Haus of Seisay Hairdressing Academy (Scotland)**: Haus of Seisay is a hair-dressers with a difference - their Hairdressing Academy is an initiative empowering care-experienced young people with skills in hairdressing, building their confidence, and creating career opportunities​.

 ### 2. Environmental and Community Wellbeing Projects